A simple explanation

 All verification levels completed.
 Maximum trust status.

-Certification cannot be purchased.
-It is earned through verifiable actions and recorded permanently in the audit chain.
+Certification is earned through verifiable actions — it cannot be purchased or manually assigned and recorded permanently in the audit chain.

 You can verify the integrity of the entire chain yourself at any time on the audit page.